Home

 Bipolar disorder is sometimes conceptualized as a spectrum of disorders, where severity occurs along a continuum.

-The DSM-IV-TR, the bible of psychiatry, lists three specific types and any types not fitting the diagnostic criteria for one of these three specific types gets categorized as "non-specified" or "NOS".
+The DSM-5, the bible of psychiatry, lists three specific bipolar types and any types not fitting the diagnostic criteria for one of these three specific types gets categorized as:

-Despite the authority of the DSM-IV for many US psychiatrists, it is very important for you to understand that there is no clear consensus as to how many types of bipolar disorder exist.
-See "Criteria and subtypes" in this Wikipedia article for a quick overview of bipolar types.
+Despite the authority of the DSM-5 for many US psychiatrists, it is very important for you to understand that there is no clear consensus as to how many types of bipolar disorder exist.

 (Arguably there is one more bipolar type that deserves separate attention: treatment resistant bipolar disorder).